 The LCCs in a DAE connects to the SPE and other DAEs with 6-Gb/s cables.
-The cables connect the LCCs in a system in a daisy-chain topology.
+The cables connect the LCCs in a system in a daisy-chain (loop) topology.

-Internally, each DAE LCC connects to the drives in its enclosure in a point-to-point fashion through a switch.
+Internally, each DAE LCC uses protocols to emulate a loop; it connects to the drives in its enclosure in a point-to-point fashion through a switch.
 The LCC independently receives and electrically terminates incoming signals.
 For traffic from the system's storage processors, the LCC switch passes the signal from the input port to the drive being accessed; the switch then forwards the drive output signal to the port.